-When it comes to the best sex toys, all you need to do is ask yourself one simple question: What turns you on?
-That is the best sex toy.
-The best sex toy is the one that works with your particular tastes, gets you going, is most compatible with your parts or your partners, and works in combination with other toys (or sex itself) to make the experience completely unforgettable.
-Because there is little in life that's more personal than the stuff you like to take in the bedroom with you.
+When buying the best sex toys in 2023, all you need to do is ask yourself a simple question: what turns you on?
+That is the best sex toy for you: one that works with your particular tastes, gets you going, is most compatible with your parts or your partners, and works in combination with other toys (or sex itself).
+It needs to make the experience completely unforgettable because there's little in life that's more personal than the stuff you like to do in the bedroom.

 If you're just getting started, you'll probably find the sex toy market a little intimidating: there's such a large variety of sex toys for women, men, and for couples (or more) that even working out the kind of thing you want to try is tough, let alone finding the top choice in that department.

-Just want toys aimed at guys?
-We have a separate guide to the best sex toys for men (opens in new tab) and other specialist guides, including best dildo (opens in new tab), best vibrator (opens in new tab) and best condoms (opens in new tab).
-And, as Lovehoney is an expert of all things sex toys, make sure to use Lovehoney discount codes (opens in new tab) for money-off your next order.
+Just want sex toys aimed at guys?
+We have a separate guide to the best sex toys for men and the best sex toys for couples, plus other specialist guides, including best dildo, best vibrator and best condoms.
+And, as Lovehoney is an expert of all things sex toys, make sure to check out the best Lovehoney deals and use these Lovehoney discount codes for money off your next order.